Explore

 Twenty-six-year-old C.F.
 McElhinney moved to Houston in 1934 to serve as Assistant Director of Curriculum for HISD.
 In his first semester working for HISD, which, at the time, operated the Houston Junior College, the Nova Scotia native organized the junior college’s hockey team.
-Within four months, HJC had fielded a team, met Rice in a sporting event for the first time, and approved the University of Houston’s formal charter.
+Within four months, HJC had fielded its first athletics team, met Rice for the first time in a sporting event, and approved the University of Houston’s formal charter.

 Efforts to assemble a team began in the fall of 1932 when a notice went out in The Cougar.